 Perceptions, Cells and Molecules

 Perceptions are critical for out ability to understand and make decisions, but also correlate with molecular neuroplastic alterations in wide ranging neuronal circuits.
 Mental events, such as perceptions, trigger many varied simultaneous mechanisms such as new neurotransmitters, receptors, dendrite spines, microtubule and actin scaffolding, myosin motors, and many more. (see post on neuroplasticity).
 Perceptions correlate with brain events in at least six orders of magnitude at the same instant—molecules, neurons, brain circuits, and social interactions.
 A mental event involving people simultaneously triggers neuronal brain circuits, bodily organs, movement and genetic alterations in individual immune cells.
-Important examples of perceptions interacting in FEATURE MAN iStock_000013969262XSmallthis total range of orders of magnitude have been recently described.
+Important examples of perceptions interacting in this total range of orders of magnitude have been recently described.

 Perceptions of social interactions have unusual effects on networks of genes deep inside neurons and immune cells.
 A recent study showed that isolation causes an increase in inflammation factors and a decrease in the defense against viruses.
 However, it is not the physical reality of the isolation, but rather the perception of the isolation that affects the immune factors.
 When someone is in prison, negative immune responses do not occur if he or she has a close mental connection with someone.